spectrecoder/GMGN.ai-sniper/README.md

 ## Deliverable:
 •	A functional bot script that logs detected listings to the console in real-time.

-### - Report3: Used Bot script for pumpfun.
+### - Report 3: Used Bot script for pumpfun.
 Due to the lack of material and dev community of GMGN.

 ## 4. Testing and Validation:
 •	Run the bot on the Solana Devnet to confirm detection functionality.